Surrogacy for Single Men: What to Know

 Peer-to-Peer OB Consultation

 When a medical decision arises, our OBs conduct peer-to-peer consultations with your surrogate’s physician.
-For a single father with no partner to help interpret complex data, this is the difference between understanding and hoping you understood correctly.
+For a single father with no partner to help interpret complex medical data, this is the difference between understanding and hoping you understood correctly.

 03